Bobcat Fire: SCE utility equipment eyed as possible source of blaze in San Gabriel Mountains

 Forest Service officials didn't immediately respond to emails seeking more information on the investigation.

-Firefighters are finally starting to tame the Bobcat Fire, with containment on Wednesday hitting 38% - a jump from just 17% a day earlier.
+Aided by favorable weather conditions, firefighters are finally starting to tame the Bobcat Fire, with containment on Wednesday hitting 38% - a jump from just 17% a day earlier.
+The blaze has burned 113,307 acres, and damaged or destroyed more than two dozen structures.

+"We've had increased humidity, lower temperatures, decreased winds -- so this gives us a chance to really build that containment line," the Angeles National Forest spokesman said.

 Crews battling the Bobcat Fire took advantage of two days of calmer weather after erratic winds last weekend pushed flames out of the Angeles National Forest and into communities in the desert foothills, fire spokesman Larry Smith said Wednesday.